Rettend/starlight-plugin-icons/PLAN.md

    starlightPluginIcons({
      sidebar: false,
-     card: false,
-     fileTree: false,
-     codeBlocks: true, // Only enable what you need
+     extractSafelist: true, // Only enable what you need })
-   })
    ```